openvinotoolkit/datumaro/docs/source/docs/command-reference/context_free/transform.md

 #### `astype_annotations`

 Enables the conversion of annotation types for the categories and individual items within a dataset.
+This transform only supports tabular datasets.
+If you want to change annotation types in datasets of other types, please use a different transform.

-Based on a specified mapping, it transforms the annotation types, changing them to 'Label' if they are categorical, and to 'Caption' if they are of type string, float, or integer.
+Based on default setting it transforms the annotation types, changing them to 'Label' if they are categorical, and to 'Caption' if they are of type string, float, or integer.
+If you specifically set mapping, change annotation types based on the mapping.

 Usage:
 ```console